jxhnthan/radicalisation/README.md

 The rule-based detector gives a transparent, inspectable baseline.
 The LLM-as-judge tests whether semantic reasoning catches indicators simple rules miss.
 Since the same LLM family generates the synthetic examples, LLM-judge results are treated as a comparison point rather than ground truth; agreement with the independent rule-based detector guards against relying solely on the generating model.

 **Evaluation design**
-Three questions drive the design: (1) can the detector catch injected indicators, (2) does it hold up when indicators are subtle or partial, and (3) does it avoid over-flagging personas that merely sound discontented?
+There are three main questions we hope to address: (1) can the detector catch injected indicators, (2) does it hold up when indicators are subtle or partial, and (3) does it avoid over-flagging personas that merely sound discontented?

 - **Primary:** binary detection against ground truth — 200 positives (full + partial indicators) vs. 800 negatives (baseline + hard negatives).
 We report precision, recall, and the confusion matrix at a pre-specified threshold, not a single aggregate score.
 - **Cohort-level:** recall is reported separately for full and partial-indicator personas, since overall performance can mask weak detection of subtler signals.